brendanhasz/brendanhasz.github.io/_posts/2019-06-19-loyalty-prediction-3-modeling.md

 ```

     Cross-validated RMSE: 3.661 +/- 0.019
-    Wall time: 2h 3min 55s
+    Wall time: 2h 11min 49s

-TODO: since it's a bit faster and a bit better, we'll just go w/ the stacking model which uses only the tree models.
-Note that the ensemble model in this case is just barely better than the tree-based models by themselves.
-Then just need to save to file:
+Again, adding the ridge regression to the stacking ensemble didn't really seem to help either.
+Since it's a bit faster, we'll use the stacking model which uses only the tree models.
+Note that the ensemble model in this case is just barely better than the tree-based models by themselves!

+Finally, we just need to save our predictions to file:

 ```python